 - Your student will receive a syllabus in each of his or her courses.
 It provides important details about the course instructor and his or her office hours, course content and objectives, requirements and grading practices, major assignments, and more.
 Encourage your student to keep these valuable documents available and to refer to them regularly.

 - Students and parents alike often have concerns about the transferability of Hesston College courses to other colleges and universities.
 Rest assured that the college is regionally accredited and that courses successfully completed at Hesston do transfer readily.
 An important issue to consider, though, is whether or not the student is taking courses that fit the degree requirements of the transfer school.
 Nearly all problems can be avoided by planning ahead with the transfer school and by following the curriculum suggested at Hesston for transfer bound students.

 - Academic Assistance

 - Academic assistance is available free of charge to all students through the ACCESS lab located in Smith Center.
 The center serves as a quiet space for individual study.
 Open tutoring is available in the evening hours.
-Heidi Hochstetler, Director of the ACCESS lab, will arrange individual tutoring and group study sessions at the request of either students or instructors.
-Heidi can also assist students with test-taking skills, writing assignments, long-term projects, reading comprehension, and with adjusting to college-level academic work in general.
-Deb Roth, Dean of Student Success, should be contacted regarding documented disabilities that may require special accommodations.
+Kristin Kaufman, Coordinator of the ACCESS lab, will arrange individual tutoring and group study sessions at the request of either students or instructors.
+Kristin can also assist students with test-taking skills, writing assignments, long-term projects, reading comprehension, and with adjusting to college-level academic work in general.
+Kristin should be contacted regarding documented disabilities that may require special accommodations.